-Lynnette Beers is the author of three novels and is currently working on a fourth.
-After earning degrees in English and film studies, she went on to get an MA in literature and an MFA in fiction writing.
-She’s been a professor of composition, creative writing, and British literature for over twenty years.
+Lynnette has been telling stories ever since she was a child, but it was not until adulthood that she realized she wanted to pursue a career in writing.
+After she earned degrees in English and film studies, she went on to get an MA in literature and an MFA in fiction writing.
+She’s been a professor of creative writing, British literature, and composition for several years.

 Her first novel, Just Beyond the Shining River, was her MFA thesis and is the product of extensive research and time spent in England.
 Three study abroad trips gave her the opportunity to live as a Londoner and to get an ear for British dialect and nuances.
 This book was a Goldie finalist for best debut novel in 2018.